Richie Ginther

+Born in Hollywood, Ginther competed in Formula One for Ferrari, Scarab, BRM, Honda, Cooper and Eagle.
+He finished third in the 1963 World Drivers' Championship with BRM, and scored 14 podiums across eight seasons.

+Ginther was inducted into the Motorsports Hall of Fame of America in 2008.

 Early career

-Richie Ginther was born in Hollywood but his family moved to Ohio for his father's work before moving back to California and to Santa Monica, the same Californian town as future Formula One World Champion Phil Hill, and it was through Hill, a friend of Ginther's older brother, George, that he first began to race.
+Richie Ginther was born on 5 August 1930 in Hollywood.
+His family moved to Ohio for his father's work before moving back to California and to Santa Monica, the same Californian town as future Formula One World Champion Phil Hill, and it was through Hill, a friend of Ginther's older brother, George, that he first began to race.
 After finishing school in 1948, Ginther followed in his father's footsteps and went to work for Douglas Aircraft, initially in the tool and die shop.
 In his spare time he helped Hill to repair, maintain and race his collection of old cars and hot rods, as Hill's racing career began to gather pace.
 Ginther made his race debut at Pebble Beach in 1951, driving a Ford-engined MG T-type sports car.

 However, Ginther's career was put on hold shortly after, when he was drafted for two years of national service during the Korean War.
 During this time he received training and experience working in aircraft and engine mechanics, skills which he would later put to good use during his driving career.
 On emergence from the military, Hill requested that Ginther join him, principally as a riding mechanic, in driving a privately entered 4.1-liter Ferrari in the 1953 Carrera Panamericana.
 The pair ran high in the rankings until Hill lost control, crashed, and wrote off the car.
 Both Ginther and Hill were unharmed and returned in 1954 to take second place, beaten only by the works Ferrari of Umberto Maglioli.